 2. Link Your Actions to a Greater Purpose

 Finding your “why” in life is incredibly important.
 This means that you need to be clear with yourself on why you do what you do and what drives you.
 What is intrinsically rewarding for you?

 And no matter how mundane a task may be, it can always be linked to something bigger and better.
 Psychologists call this “reframing your narrative.”

 Remember the famous story of John F. Kennedy visiting NASA in 1961?
 As it goes, he met a janitor there and asked him what he did at NASA.
 The answer was:

 “I’m helping to put a man on the Moon.”

 Re-phrasing how your actions can help others and leave a mark in the universe can be a powerful driver and a meaning-creator.

-Volunteering—that is, helping others or doing things not for personal gain or profit—is a great way to give back to the world.
-It can also help boost your internal motivation by making you feel important in supporting the less fortunate, by learning new skills, by feeling good about yourself, or by linking to some of your inner values, as kindness and humanitarianism.
+Volunteering is a great way to give back to the world.
+It can also help boost your internal motivation by making you feel important in supporting the less fortunate, learning new skills, feeling good about yourself, or linking to some of your inner values, such as kindness and humanitarianism.